WangZY233/WangZY233.github.io/content/about_intro.md

 I am now pursuing a PhD degree at **HIT(sz)** ([VBASE Lab](http://vbase.hitsz.edu.cn/)) and **Great Bay University** ([EMAIL_Lab](https://email-lab.github.io/)).

-Before that, I obtained my Master degree from EEE at [HUST](https://www.hust.edu.cn/), advised by [Prof. Xiaojun Hei](https://scholar.google.com/citations?hl=zh-CN&user=x9vhdoIAAAAJ).
-I have got my B.E degree from [CAU](https://www.cau.edu.cn/) in 2022, advised by Prof. [Hong Sun](https://faculty.cau.edu.cn/sh/list.html) and Prof. [Qiang Chen](https://faculty.cau.edu.cn/cq100/list.html).
+My research interests focus on *Embodied AI and dexterous manipulation*.
+I have led the development and real-world deployment of multiple robotic systems, including a humanoid robot that performs the coffee-making process and a dual-arm platform for automated chemical material preparation, which have been demonstrated in factories and exhibition settings and reported by some mainstream media.
+In addition, I have served as a reviewer for several top robotics conferences and journals, including IEEE Robotics and Automation Letters (RAL), ICRA, IROS, and ROBIO.

 I am also member D789 of [DianGroup](http://www.dian.org.cn/), where i founded [DianGroup Robotics Team](https://dianrobot.github.io/).

-**I am eager to communicate and cooperate with people from all walks of life, and I hope you will contact me if you are interested!** I want to make robots with real productivity.
+**I am eager to communicate and cooperate with people from all walks of life, and I hope you will contact me if you are interested!**